Tap the text to show or hide reading controls.

 “Sigh, why are you looking at me like that?
 You want me to buckle it for you myself?”

 Naru sat motionless when told to buckle up.
-Unable to bear it, Gyu-yeon asked in disbelief, and Naru nodded as if waiting to be told—an absurd, annoying action he oddly found hard to resist.
+Unable to bear it, Gyu-yeon asked in disbelief, and he nodded as if waiting to be told—an absurd, annoying action he oddly found hard to distrust.

-After a few seconds of silence, Gyu-yeon couldn’t help himself and fastened the seatbelt.
-It was funny how he complied despite his reluctance.
+After a few seconds of silence, Gyu-yeon couldn’t help himself and went to fasten his seatbelt.
+It was funny how he did everything despite showing reluctance.
 Naru stared intently at his nearness.

 He had a handsome face, a good body, and an attractive scent—always a perfect man.

-As Gyu-yeon clipped in the belt and settled, he noticed Naru’s expression: desperately holding back a smile.
+As Gyu-yeon fastened the seatbelt and returned to his seat, he noticed Naru’s expression: desperately holding back a smile.

 “Stop coming on so strong.
 It’s all over your face.”